 This option allows only participants with a certain email to access your event.
-You can either add a list of email addresses or restrict access for a particular domain.
+You can either add a list of email addresses (max 1500) or restrict access for a particular domain.

 When joining the event via event link, event code, or a QR code, the participants will be required to type in their email.
 If they're on the list, they will be sent a 4-digit access code to their inbox.
 If they're not on the list or try to enter via a different domain, the system won't let them in.

 Please note that the participants will get the access code also when they join the Slido event with the same email address from a different device or a browser, or via Incognito mode.